-During the Spring season, you may see more snakes than normal due to the ending of their brumation period (hibernation-like state) and it’s also the beginning of mating season.
-If we experience a drought this Spring, many snakes may move nearer to human habitats because of irrigation systems and food availability.
+During the Spring season, you may see more snakes than normal due to the ending of their brumation period (hibernation-like state) and it’s also the beginning of the mating season.
+If we experience drought this Spring, many snakes may move nearer to human habitats because of irrigation systems and food availability.
 This increases the likelihood of human and snake encounters.

-Let’s face it, when most people see a snake, they either run or figure out a way to kill it.
+Let’s face it when most people see a snake, they either run or figure out a way to kill it.
 If you run from it, the snake will more than likely slither away and you probably won’t see it again.
 Now if you kill it, here’s something you want to keep in mind.
 The snake can still bite even if it’s been dead for an hour or so!
 If it happens to be a venomous snake, this could be a real problem!

-Some years ago, a couple doctors at the Good Samaritan Regional Medical Center in Phoenix treated 34 snake bites in a 10-month period.
+Some years ago, a couple of doctors at the Good Samaritan Regional Medical Center in Phoenix treated 34 snake bites in a 10-month period.
 What amazed them was 5 of those bites were from dead rattlesnakes!

 One man was bitten when he handled a snake 3 minutes after he had shot it several times in the head.
 Another was bitten when he tried to cut off the rattle of a snake he shot several times, including once in the head.
 One patient picked up a snake whose head he had beaten in with a piece of wood.
 Two men were bitten when they picked up rattlesnake heads that they had cut from the bodies.
 All of the men survived, although one lost a finger.

 What these guys didn’t know was a snake’s strike reflex can remain active for up to 60 minutes after they are dead or decapitated.
 The moral of this story: Do not handle a recently killed snake!